 Innovation Powers COVID-19 Discoveries

-Translational scientists develop, test and implement innovative methods and technologies that make translational research more efficient and effective, thus improving and accelerating the process of translation across many diseases.
-Discover some of the innovative NCATS-supported projects that address COVID‑19 and the virus that causes it, SARS-CoV-2.
+Translational scientists develop, test and implement innovative methods and technologies that make translational research more efficient and effective, thus improving and speeding up the process of translation across many diseases.

 This 3-D model of lung small airway cells is stained with different colored markers that show certain cell types.
 The yellow represents the receptor protein involved in SARS-CoV-2 infection.
 (Yen-Ting Tung, Ph.D., and Olive Jung)